donishadsmith/neurocaps/README.md

 - ``transition_matrix``: Uses the subject-level transition probabilities outputted from the ``CAP`` class to generate and visualize the averaged transition probability matrix for all groups from the analysis.

+Additional function in the `neurocaps.utils` module include:
+- `generate_custom_parcel_approach`: Creates the custom parcellation approach from a metadata file.

 Refer to the [demos](https://github.com/donishadsmith/neurocaps/tree/main/demos) or the [tutorials](https://neurocaps.readthedocs.io/en/stable/examples/examples.html) on the documentation website for a more extensive demonstration of the features included in this package.